icetlab/icetlab.github.io/README.md

 Topic pages can be arbitrarily complex markdown or HTML, but should contain a simple overview of a specific research topic in ICET-lab (this can be a single paper, a PhD project, or a longer-running research theme, as appropriate).
 You can cite papers from our bibtex file using `{% cite BIBTEXKEY %}`.

+## Debugging and Tips

+- If you use Bootstrap for layouting (putting things next to each other, etc.), be aware that Markdown does not seem to work *within a div* (you seem to need to use plain HTML).
+There is probably a trick that I'm not getting to make this work, but if you see random HTML on pages that's probably why.

+- Aside from that, if your Markdown is not rendering properly there is a good chance that you forgot to close a div somewhere earlier.

+- Some useful Bootstrap / CSS classes:
+    - `d-none d-md-block`: hide element on small screens (i.e., hide some nice but non-essential visuals on mobile)

+    - `justify-content-sm-center`: center elements *vertically*, for example if you have two images of different height next to each other.
+Needs to go into the wrapping container.

+    - `offset-sm-2`: "offset" a container by a certain (2 in this case) number of columns, for example to manually center a div horizontally that's not supposed to span all 12 columns.

+    - `caption`: a special class to use for figure captions.
+Should go into a separate div *after* the figure (but in the same container as the figure).

+- Templating magic:
+    - `{% include figure.liquid loading="eager" path="assets/img/cwb-show-execution.png" title="Cloud Workbench" class="img-fluid rounded z-depth-1" %}`: include a figure, with nice shadow.
+Use a Bootstrap container to control the size of the figure.
+Don't forget to `git add` the figure ;)

+    - `{% cite leitner:16 %}`: cite a paper

+    - `{% bibliography --group_by none --query @*[selected=true]* %}`: generate a custom bibliography (in this case only including papers that have a field "selected" with a value of "true").
+Can be used to generate publication lists for a specific author, for a topic etc. Check the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) website for documentation.

 ## Known issues

 While I believe the website is already in a much better state than our previous Wordpress based site, I am aware that there are a few problems: